mfx-inria/curvislicer/README.md

+# CurviSlicer

+CurviSlicer is research projet about achieving curved printing on standard, off-the-shelf, 3-axis FDM printers.
+Our goal is to improve surface quality and accuracy by curving the layers not only at the top, but also throughout the part.
+This avoids leaving porosities inside, and allows to accurately position the top curved surfaces.

+The research was done by Jimmy Etienne, Nicolas Ray, Daniele Panozzo, Samuel Hornus, Charlie Wang, Jonàs Martínez, Sara Mcmains, Marc Alexa, Brian Wyvill and Sylvain Lefebvre ; you can find the academic paper here: https://hal.archives-ouvertes.fr/hal-02120033/document

+The implementation was done by Jimmy Etienne and Sylvain Lefebvre, with tons of guidance from our colleagues.
+Please don't expect high quality, production ready code, this is a research prototype.
+The code depends on many other great projects such as [https://github.com/Yixin-Hu/TetWild](TetWild) and [https://github.com/oxfordcontrol/osqp](OSQP).

+## Important note

+The original implementation in the paper uses the [https://www.gurobi.com/](Gurobi) commercial solver.
+This initial implementation is in the SIGGRAPH 2019 branch, please us it for reproducibility of the paper results (speed and quality).
+The master branch is modified to use OSQP and while it works great, there are differences and limitations compared to the Gurobi version.
+Of course we'll keep improving it!

-# How to use it
+# How to use

+This repository is meant to be built from source, and includes binaries (Windows) of some required external tools.
+It is primarily developped under Windows with Visual Studio Community 2019.
+There is not reason this would not work under Linux, but we did not have time yet to make the scripts, external binaires, etc. Contributions are welcome!

 ## Prerequisites:

+You need to have Visual C++ Studio and CMake installed.

 ### IceSL

-Install the latest version of IceSL (It's a slicer, with a small added feature to work with curvislice)
+Install the latest version of [https://icesl.loria.fr/download/](IceSL) (the latest version adds a small feature to work with curvislice).

-Once installed, move the folder "curvi" (in the resources folder) into the folder
+Once installed, copy the folder "curvi" (in the /resources folder) into IceSL printer profiles folder ; on Windows this is **%appdata%/IceSL/icesl-printers/fff/**

-*windows:* it should be automatic by running curvislice.bat, otherwise **%appdata%/IceSL/icesl-printers/fff/**
+(under Linux it should be in **~/.icesl/icesl-printers/fff/**)

-*linux:* **?/icesl-printers/fff/**

-### CMake
-Download and install the last CMake version.

 ## Download, build and run

 ### Download
 **git clone --recurse-submodules https://github.com/mfx-inria/curvislicer.git**

-It will download other repositories as:
+This will download other repositories as:
 	SolverWrapper (to be able to switch between Gurobi and OSQP).
 	OSQP
 	LibSL-small